Brandy (album): Background

-During the early production stages of her debut on the Atlantic label, Norwood was selected for a role in the ABC sitcom Thea, portraying the 15-year-old daughter of a single mother played by Thea Vidale.
-Broadcast to mediocre ratings, the series ended after one season, consisting of 19 episodes.
-Norwood appreciated the cancellation of the show as she was unenthusiastic about acting at the time; also taping caused scheduling conflicts with the recording of her album.
-According to Norwood, "I wanted to sing so badly that I was miserable when I had to cancel studio time to tape".
-She further discussed the shows cancellation saying, "When Thea was canceled I was like, ‘Okay, I can now put all my focus into my album."
+Around the same time, Brandy secrured a supporting role in the ABC sitcom Thea, portraying the 15-year-old daughter of a single mother played by Thea Vidale.
+She subsequently withdrew from Hollywood High School, where staff had failed to send her out for auditions, and received private tutoring from tenth grade onward.
+The series ran for 19 episodes and was broadcast to mediocre ratings before being canceled after one season.
+Brandy later reflected positively on the cancellation, noting her complicated relationship with Vidale on set and her limited enthusiasm for acting at the time.
+She explained that filming also conflicted with recording her debut album, saying, "I wanted to sing so badly that I was miserable when I had to cancel studio time to tape," and added, "When Thea was canceled I was like, "Okay, I can now put all my focus into my album"."